b4D8/aoc/2022/11/README.md

 Monkey 3 inspected items 46807 times.

 == After round 10000 ==
-**Monkey 0 inspected items 52166 times.**
+Monkey 0 inspected items 52166 times.
 Monkey 1 inspected items 47830 times.
 Monkey 2 inspected items 1938 times.
-**Monkey 3 inspected items 52013 times.**
+Monkey 3 inspected items 52013 times.
 ```

-After 10000 rounds, the two most active monkeys inspected items 52166 and 52013 times.
-Multiplying these together, the level of **monkey business** in this situation is now **2713310158**.
+After 10_000 rounds, the two most active monkeys inspected items 52166 and 52013 times.
+Multiplying these together, the level of **monkey business** in this situation is now **2_713_310_158**.

 Worry levels are no longer divided by three after each item is inspected; you'll need to find another way to keep your worry levels manageable.
 Starting again from the initial state in your puzzle input, **what is the level of monkey business after 10000 rounds?**